This virus seems like it's no longer a problem. It's still a threat

 In Kenya, nurse Mugun — who works for Doctors Without Borders — says people want the mpox vaccine but the country has not yet launched an immunization program.

-The U.S. Centers for Disease Control and Prevention as well as the Department of Health and Human Services did not respond to NPR's request for comment on the U.S. vaccine pledge.
+The U.S. Centers for Disease Control and Prevention, as well as the U.S. Department of Health and Human Services, did not respond to NPR's request for comment on the U.S. vaccine pledge.

 What about the future?